Introduction: Leather Products and Footwear Manufacturing

 Is A Leather Products And Footwear Manufacturing Business Profitable?

 The Leather Business is one of the most profitable business ideas even today.
-From handbags, clothes to furniture, leather has ruled markets all over the globe.
+From handbags, and clothes to furniture, leather has ruled markets all over the globe.
 India is also one of the top ten exporters of finished leather goods in the world and is expected to contribute much more to job growth in the future, directly employing over 20 million people and indirectly affecting more than 100 million more.
 Over $40 billion worth of leather is produced annually by the global leather industry.
 Everywhere in the world, leather products are in demand.
 The leather industry is growing as urbanization and population growth take place.
 Since people regularly utilize its products, the leather sector is profitable.
 The industry's reach is constantly growing as a result of its broad range of applications.

 There are several options available on the leather market.
 One of the factors contributing to leather's profitability is the multitude of uses for it.
 Shoes, apparel, handbags, accessories, and bags are just a few items made of leather.

 Therefore, the leather industry involves trading where one can choose to be a maker, a retailer, or a distributor of anything made of leather.
-It's crucial to keep in mind that the business will require a lot of money and to launch a business in the leather industry, a thorough research would be helpful.
+It's crucial to keep in mind that the business will require a lot of money and to launch a business in the leather industry, thorough research would be helpful.

 What Is The Present Industry Scenario Of Footwear And Leather Industry?